 For enterprises in which foreign investors are shareholders or members who have been granted the IRC

-In this case, DICA is used for the purpose of receiving capital contributions in foreign currency from foreign investors or Vietnamese investors and remitting profits or legitimate revenues back to foreign investors.
+In this case, DICA is used to receive capital contributions in foreign currency from foreign investors or Vietnamese investors and remitting profits or legitimate revenues back to foreign investors.
 Revenue and expenditure transactions permitted to be performed on DICA must comply with the provisions of Article 6 of Circular 06/2019/TT-NHNN dated June 26, 2019 (“Circular 06”)

 For enterprises in which foreign investors contribute capital, purchase shares, or contributed capital, resulting in the ownership of foreign investors more than 50% of the charter capital